-Ana Gonçalves Domingos is a researcher at the Medical Parasitology unit, at the Institute of Hygiene and Tropical Medicine, Universidade Nova de Lisboa (IHMT/UNL), since 2010.
+Ana Gonçalves Domingos is assistant researcher at the Institute of Hygiene and Tropical Medicine, Universidade NOVA de Lisboa (IHMT/UNL), since 2010.
 She has a PhD in Biology by University of Lisbon (1997) and did the Habilitation in Biomedical Sciences -Parasitology, UNL (2011).
 She is the head of the “Tick and tick transmitted diseases” group (including currently, two researchers, two PhD students and 2 MSc students).

 She published 75 papers, 3 books and 2 book chapters.
 H-index 16, 831 times cited.
 Last 5 years, participated in 8 (5, as PI) funded projects.
 Currently, she participates in two Cyted networking.

 Ana Domingos main research activities are focused on Vectors and Vector Borne Diseases.
 Current Research Interests include:

 Aligned with the research priorities of the GHTM – group “Vector borne-diseases and pathogens”, the research studies of the team which she is the leader, looks for a deeper insight into vector and parasite relationship to obtain fundamental information on key elements of parasite development and host-parasite interactions towards vector and disease control.
 Such studies have been developed under funded projects, using of methodologies such as proteomics, transcriptomics and functional genomics.
 Recently, the group used these strategies to reveal diferences in protein content versus vector competence.
 These methodologies are being further used for the identification of molecules showing to act as potential vaccine candidates and drug targets selected from both parasites and vectors of diseases having a great human health and animal production impact such as malaria, babesiosis and theileriosis.